rentes/processcpu2plot/README.md

-# toptoplot
+# processcpu2plot
-A python command-line utility to display top CPU % output of a single process as a graphic plot.
+A python command-line utility to display CPU % output of a single process as a graphic plot.

 <img src="img/figure_1.png" />